 It might take some trial and error before you find the perfect word count for your home page, but that’s the way it should be.
 In online marketing, there’s no one simple answer for anything because every brand is unique and every demographic has different preferences.
 In time, you’ll be able to determine what balance of SEO structuring and user catering is right for your company, and your traffic and conversion rates will reflect that.

 If you’re an SEO agency, you likely already have a handle on many of the concepts here, but if you need help with white label SEO and manual link building, please get in touch.
-Our link building service was specifically tailored for agency resellers.
+Our link building service was specifically tailored for SEO agency resellers.